SourdoughCollective/chartwolf/README.md

 1. editing ease
 2. semantic syntax
 3. quasi-WYSIWYG (in the way Markdown as a whole is quasi-WYSIWYG and XML is not).

+# TODO

+- whitespace on RHS of nodes.
+(Maybe Linux-only?)